 Acupoint: LU-5 (Other Names: Lung-5/Chi Ze/Cubit Marsh)

-If you were to palpate the cubital crease on the radial side of the forearm, on the inside of each elbow, you would be applying pressure to the LU-5 acupoint.
-The LU-5 acupoint can significantly improve your sinus congestion and relieve any symptoms such as the runny nose, headache, and sinus pressure.
-This is, in fact, one of my favorite acupoints to treat my painful sinuses.
+If you were to palpate the cubital crease on the radial side of the forearm, on the outside of each elbow, you would be applying pressure to the LU-5 acupoint.
+The LU-5 acupoint can significantly improve your sinus congestion and relieve any symptoms such as the runny nose and sinus pressure.
+This is, in fact, one of my favorite acupoints to treat painful sinuses.
 If you, too, will apply reflexology for ear drainage, do not forget the LU-5.
 Simply apply mild pressure for 10 seconds and switch sides, stimulating the LU-5 on both sides.

 Acupoint: LU-9 (Other Names: Lung-9/Tai Yuan/Supreme Abyss)

-The LU-9 is found on the inside of each wrist.
+The LU-9 is found on the outside of each wrist.
+Ms. Leonor Liz explained that it is only located on the inside of each wrist if you go by the Chinese anatomical position rather than the standard anatomical position.
 To be more precise, you would palpate the transverse crease of the wrist on its radial side.
 Apply deep pressure and massage the area on each side to stimulate the LU-9.
 This is an excellent acupoint that can relieve cough, asthma, and a sore throat other than sinus issues.

 Acupoint: LI-4 (Other Names: Large Intestine-4/He Gu/Joining Valley)

-And the last acupoint on today’s list is the LI-4.
+The next acupoint on today’s list is the LI-4.
 The LI-4 is located on your hand, far away from the ears.
 Despite that, it will help soothe any toothache, headache, stress, and facial pain.
+Ms. Leonor Liz advises pregnant women should use LI-4 with caution or not use it at all, even though it is a great acupoint for ear congestion.
 To palpate the LI-4, use your thumb to locate this point between the web of the first and the second finger.
 Apply deep pressure and massage the area for 4-5 seconds.

 This acupoint is one of the favorite acupressure points together with PC 9 acupuncture point for many office workers in case you do not know.